Plant Lover’s Journey to Italy

 Visit with local herbalists

-Vist with local herbalists & Italian folk healers and discover the traditional rem
+Visit with local herbalists & Italian folk healers and discover the traditional remedies used for millennia.

 Author of numerous herb books including the bestseller Herbal Healing for Women, co-founder of Sage Mountain Herbal Retreat Center and founding President of United Plant Savers.
 Rosemary has been a practicing herbalist for over four decades and brings a deep passion and joy to her work.